Get Power BI Desktop

 There are a few advantages to getting Power BI Desktop from the Microsoft Store:

-- Smaller downloads - The Microsoft Store ensures only components that have changed in each update are downloaded to your machine, resulting in smaller downloads for each update.
+Smaller downloads: Microsoft Store ensures only components that have changed in each update are downloaded to your machine, resulting in smaller downloads for each update.

-- Admin priviledge is not required - when you download the MSI directly and install, you must be an administrator for the installation to complete successfully.
-When you get Power BI Desktop from the Microsoft Store, admin priviledge is not required.
+Admin privilege isn't required: When you download the package directly and install it, you must be an administrator for the installation to complete successfully.
+If you get Power BI Desktop from the Microsoft Store, admin privilege is not required.

-- Language detection - the Microsoft Store version includes all supported languages, and checks which languages is being used on the computer each time it is launched.
-This also affects the localization of models created in Power BI Desktop; for example, built-in date hierarchies will match the language that Power BI Desktop was using when the .pbix file was created.
+Language detection: The Microsoft Store version includes all supported languages, and checks the language used on your computer each time it's launched.
+This language support also affects the localization of models created in Power BI Desktop.
+For example, built-in date hierarchies match the language that Power BI Desktop is using when the .pbix file is created.

-There are a few consideration and limitations for installing Power BI Desktop from the Microsoft Store, which include the following:
+The following consideration and limitations apply when you install Power BI Desktop from the Microsoft Store:

 - If you use the SAP connector, you may need to move your SAP driver files to the Windows\System32 folder.

-- Installing Power BI Desktop from the Microsoft Store doesn't copy user settings from the MSI version.
-You might have to reconnect to your recent datasources and re-enter your data source credentials.
+- Installing Power BI Desktop from the Microsoft Store doesn't copy user settings from the .exe version.
+You might have to reconnect to your recent datasources and reenter your data source credentials.

 The Power BI Report Server version of Power BI Desktop is a separate and different installation from the versions discussed in this article.
-For information about the Report Server version of Power BI Desktop, see the Quickstart: Create a Power BI report for Power BI Report Server article.
+For information about the Report Server version of Power BI Desktop, see Create a Power BI report for Power BI Report Server.

 Using Power BI Desktop

-If this is your first time using Power BI Desktop (if the installation is not an upgrade), you'll be prompted to fill out a form and answer a few questions, or sign in to the Power BI service before you'll be able to proceed.
+If you're using Power BI Desktop for the first time (that is, the installation isn't an upgrade), you're prompted to fill out a form or sign in to the Power BI service before you can continue.

 From there, you can begin creating data models or reports, then share them with others on the Power BI service.
-Check out the More information links at the end of this article for links to guides that can help you get started using Power BI Desktop.
+Check out the Next steps section for links to guides to help you get started using Power BI Desktop.

 The following list provides the minimum requirements to run Power BI Desktop: